immobiliare/backstage-plugin-gitlab/README.md

 );
 ```

-4. Add integration:
+4. Add the integration:
-   In `app-config.yaml` add the integration for gitlab:
+   `app-config.yaml` add the integration for gitlab:

 ```yaml
 integrations: